Blanche Sewell: Career

 At an early age, Sewell turned down acting opportunities to work behind the scenes and ended up working as a negative cutter.

 She started working while still in high school in 1917, and worked during her summer vacations.

 She then went on to work for Marshall Neilan at First National Pictures as an assistant cutter, working on his 1922 film Minnie.

 She also worked as an assistant with Viola Lawrence in 1921, who was considered the first female in film editing.

 After her days as an assistant, she became a film editor and worked on several notable films for Metro-Goldwyn-Mayer including The Wizard of Oz, though she did not live to see the film's spectacular success as a television perennial in 1956.

 Her editing style was said to have “packed a punch” as she enjoyed editing together action scenes to keep her films interesting, because of this she was in high demand.

 She was also consulted by Disney while the original Snow White and the Seven Dwarfs was being edited and helped construct the film.

-Blanche was a determined woman working on new films every year up until her death.

 Personal life

-Sewell was married to Leon Warren Bourgeau from September, 1938 until her death in February, 1949.
+Sewell was married to Leon Warren Bourgeau from September 1938 until her death in February 1949.
 She and Bourgeau had no children.

 She was Walt Disney's sister in law by marriage.
 Her brother, Glenn Sewell, was married to Hazel Bounds Sewell, the sister of Disney's wife, Lillian.
 This connection influenced some opportunities she was given as a film editor.